HMS Janus (1778): Construction

 Janus, as the fourth ship built to the design, closely followed the parameters as originally set out for Roebuck in 1769 while later ships of the class differed from the design.
 While Janus and the other early ships of the class had two levels of stern windows, there was only ever one level of cabins behind them.

 All but one ship of the class were contracted out to civilian dockyards for construction, and the contract for Janus was given to Robert Batson at Limehouse.
 The ship was ordered on 24 July 1776, laid down on 9 August the same year and launched on 14 May 1778 with the following dimensions: 140 ft 0+1/2 in along the gun deck, 115 ft 10 in at the keel, with a beam of 37 ft 10+1/2 in and a depth in the hold of 16 ft 4 in.
 Her draught, which made the class so valued in the American Revolutionary War, was 10 ft 4 in forward and 14 ft 5 in aft.
 She measured 883 80/94 tons burthen.
 The fitting out process for Janus was completed on 11 August at Deptford Dockyard.
 Her construction and fitting out cost in total £18,096.

 Janus received an armament of twenty 18-pounder long guns on her lower deck, with twenty-two 9-pounders on the upper deck.
 These were complemented by two 6-pounders on the forecastle; the quarterdeck was unarmed.
 The ship was to have a crew of 280 men, which was increased to 300 in 1783.
-She was named on 27 August 1776 after the mythological two-headed keeper of the portals of heaven Janus.
+She was named on 27 August 1776 after the mythological two-headed keeper of the portals of heaven, Janus.

-History

-From May 1780 she was under the command of Captain Horatio Nelson, though he was superseded by September that year.

-In 1788 Janus was converted to a storeship and renamed Dromedary.
+Service